 - Rental Agreement

 A Rental Agreement is different than a $1 Buyout and FMV because it removes the customer’s purchase option.
 Instead, the renter has a number of choices ranging from returning the equipment or continuing to rent it.
-This is an increasingly popular option as Solution Providers bundle their services with the equipment payment to offer an As-A-Service-like model.
+This is an increasingly popular option as Solution Providers bundle their services with the equipment payment to offer an As-A-Service-like model and is used in our HaaR® program.
 There are two types of rental agreements:

 - FMV Rental: With this type of rental, there is a lower monthly payment and a residual at the end.
 When this rental reaches the end of the agreement the customer has the option to return the equipment or continue renting it.
 The Solution Provider can also choose to sell the equipment to the customer at fair market value, or upgrade the client.